yash-chowdhary/addressbook-level4/collated/functional/yash-chowdhary.md

  */
 public class Time {

-    public static final String MESSAGE_TIME_CONSTRAINTS = "Time must be in the format HH:MM and can be separated "
+    public static final String MESSAGE_TIME_CONSTRAINTS = "Time must be in 24-Hour format (HH:MM) and can be separated"
-            + "by ':'";
+            + " by ':'";
     /**
      * Adapted from {@linktourl http://www.mkyong.com/regular-expressions/how-to-validate-time-in-24-hours-format-
      * with-regular-expression/}